Oddman43/ETL_BIR_Exams/docs/README.md

 ### Transform

+The transformation phase focuses on cleaning and structuring the extracted data.

+#### PDF Exam

+First, `pandas` is used to remove artifacts, such as page numbers and excessive whitespace, from the extracted text.
+This involves using functions like `str.replace()` and `str.strip()` to clean the text within the DataFrame.

+Next, a function is used to handle multi-line questions and answers.
+This function addresses cases where questions or answers are split across multiple lines.

+* It detects truncated words by checking if a line ends with a hyphen ("-").
-The questions using pandas will remove all the artifacts, like page numbers or others, and white spaces.
-Once all artifacts are gone a function to deal with multines will be used, it checks if a line ends with "-" for truncated words and to detect if the next line is a question or options the function checks if the first element of the next line can be converted into an integer.
+* It uses a heuristic to determine if the following line is a question or an option.
+This heuristic checks if the first element of the next line can be converted to an integer.
+If so, it assumes it's an option or the next question.

-Once this script is done it counts the number of lines that do not end with a dot, comma or interrogation and generates a list of ids to fix.
-The length lf this list will be compared with the theoretical number of incorrect rows that is calculated with the following formula number of questions * number of options - length of the dataframe.
-If the number of expected errors matches with the length of ids to fix it applies a second function to fix them, if there are more or less than expected prints +/- 2 rows for context and raises a Warning, so i could manualy check for the rows to fix.
+To ensure data integrity, a multi-step error detection and correction process is implemented:

+1. Error Identification:

+    * The number of lines that do not end with a punctuation mark (dot, comma, or question mark) is counted.
+These lines are considered potentially incomplete.
+    * A list of IDs corresponding to these lines is generated.
+    * The theoretical number of incorrect rows is calculated using the formula: `number of questions * number of options - length of the DataFrame`.

+2. Error Correction:

+    * The length of the list of IDs to fix is compared with the theoretical number of incorrect rows.
+    * If the numbers match, a second function is applied to fix the errors.
+This function takes the list of IDs, sorts it in descending order to avoid indexing issues, and concatenates the row below the row with the ID.
+    * If the numbers differ, the script prints a few rows (e.g., +/- 2 rows) for context and raises a `Warning`, prompting manual inspection of the rows and then once the incorrect IDs are identified the function to fix it is applyed.

+3. Final Validation:

-Another check is done once the fix is applied and if the number of rows is not equal to the expected it raises a Warning to check it manually.
+    * After the error correction, a final check is performed.
+If the number of rows in the DataFrame does not match the expected number of rows, a `Warning` is raised, requiring manual inspection.

-Once all the checks are done the dataframe is pivoted to get the following columns:
+Finally, the DataFrame is pivoted to restructure the data.
+This transformation results in a DataFrame with the following columns:

 * Question
+* Option 1
+* Option 2
+* Option 3
-* Options columns ranging from 1 to 4
+* Option 4
-* Option 5 if needed
+* Option 5 (added if needed, depending on the exam format)."

-For the anwers dataframe the transform step it will depend if it comes from tsv file or txt.
+#### Answers Sheet

+##### From TSV file

+Since the resulting DataFrame from reading the tsv file has the following columns:

+*

+##### From TXT file

 ### Load